Julie-Fabre/phyPlugins/README.md

 Plugins to:

-- add some quality metrics in phy2's clusterview:
-  - estimate of false positives (method from Hill et al., 2011, based on number of refractory period violations.
-Returns NaN is number of violations is too high),
-  - spatial decay (defined as trough size on peakchannel/trough size on 12th furthest away channel),
-  - percentage of spikes missing (defined by fitting a gaussian to the amplitude distributions.
-Returns NaN if fit is impossible, doesn't work for clusters with few spikes (<1000))

 - remove some columns in clusterview (this view become very cluttered if used in conjunction with [bombcell](https://github.com/Julie-Fabre/bombcell/)

 ![clus_cols](https://github.com/Julie-Fabre/phyPlugins/assets/29582008/abf70bb3-3fca-41a3-8b0c-86b0c6fe6b3a)